Ishan440/AmpHacks2020team6/README.md

 RBC Employee: Lucy works as within Digital Marketing and Sales at RBC  and is looking to give back to the community.
 Currently, RBC employees get opportunities in their email inbox such as charity, community clean up and marathons.
 Lucy visits the RBC uplift platform to find opportunities she might be a good fit for.
 She finds a furniture store in her neighborhood who is looking for someone to go over their income tax returns.
 She connected with them and helped them save 1000$ in income tax returns.

-As an employee I should have the complete freedom to participate in the program and drop out of the program.
-As an employee my schedule needs to be respected so appointments can be As an employee I should have the option of using feedbacks from small business owners during annual performance reviews to reflect benefits (if rbc deems any) in end of year bonuses.
+As an employee I should have the complete freedom to participate in the program and drop out of the program As an employee my schedule needs to be respected so appointments can be As an employee I should have the option of using feedbacks from small business owners during annual performance reviews to reflect benefits (if rbc deems any) in end of year bonuses.
 As an employee, the time slots I make available for volunteering should be compatible with my work schedule

 RBC Management: RBC has a large network of experts in their respective fields and a culture of giving back, especially during these difficult times.
 They can offer an exclusive benefit to their small business customers to have one hour calls with subject matter experts.
 It can also help management and human resources to identify valuable employees and retain them by rewarding them, for example, tied to end of year performance review and potentially bonuses.

+# Features
+1. Separate authentication for mentors and clients seeking solutions.
+2. A General Profile view of advisors to allow clients find the best person for their problem.
+3. Functionality to book and update one-one appointments.
+4. Allow clients and mentors to interact through messaging.
+5. Survey feedback from clients about the experience.